wol-e/docker/README.md

 # Docker templates

-Some templates for running things I docker which I use frequently
+Some templates for running things which I use frequently with docker.